Terms and Conditions

 Effective February 1, 2008, customers desiring a by-pass valve must file an application for such valve with the District.
 Services shall be equipped with a by-pass valve only if the meter is 1.5" or larger, and if the applicant can document a need for business continuity to the satisfaction of the District.
 A by-pass valve shall be owned and maintained by a customer; it shall only be installed after the approval by the District, and shall be sealed shut.
 It can only be operated with the consent or approval of the District.
 In the event that the by-pass valve is unsealed or operated without the consent or approval of the District, the District, in its discretion, may require removal of the by-pass valve at the customer's expense.

-No cross connection between the public water supply and any other supply will be allowed unless properly protected and supervised in accordance with the Department of Human Services rules, the District's formal cross connection control program, and the Public Utilities Commission's Chapter 62 Service Standards.
+No cross connection between the public water supply and any other supply will be allowed unless properly protected and supervised in accordance with the Department of Human Services rules, the District's formal cross connection control program, and the Board Policy 620.

 17) Maintenance of Plumbing